 For instance, as a manager, you may believe that your employee is performing well across the board.
-However, 360-degree feedback may surface that several other people are concerned about the employee’s organizational skills, giving the manager the chance to raise this concern with the employee and support them in becoming more organized.
+However, 360-degree feedback may surface that several other people are concerned about the employee’s organisational skills, giving the manager the chance to raise this concern with the employee and support them in becoming more organised.

-In the long run, this enhances workforce performance and the employee experience your organization delivers.
+In the long run, this enhances workforce performance and the employee experience your organisation delivers.

 A combination of qualitative and quantitative questions will give you a valuable set of 360-degree feedback questions to work with and inspire an agile approach to management.